 Before School Care will be from 7:00 AM until start of classes.
-There is no additional charge for this service.
+There is no charge for this service.

 After School Care

 The school will care for any student that cannot be picked-up after their dismissal.
 After School Care commences 15 minutes after dismissal.
 All students remaining past their pickup time, including students with financial assistance, will be subject to a charge of $100.00 per month, $30.00 per week, or $8.00 per day.
 After School Care is free to students that participate in athletics until their athletic activities are over.
-High School students may not remain after school unless they are participating in an approved school activity.
+Students may not remain after school unless they are participating in an approved school activity.

 After School Lateness